xingchenzhang/xingchenzhang.github.io/_pages/team.md

 ---
 {% include base_path %}

 I have supervised and co-supervised students at various universities and continue to do so in my current role.
 I deeply enjoy supporting students' growth and development through my supervision.
+As Mencius the philosopher said, **attracting talented individuals from all over the world and educating them is one of the greatest joys in life.**

 **At University of Exeter**